Arlo and Janis by Jimmy Johnson for May 30, 2022

 24. Missing large

-tauyen about 2 years ago
+tauyen over 2 years ago

 When visiting the American Military Cemetery in Normandy we saw too many markers with the following incription (The same one as on the Tomb of the Unknowns):Here rests in honored glory an American Soldier, Known but to God."These are men who gave everything – including their very identity